Techtonica/curriculum/javascript/event-recommender/event-recommender-part3-ui.md

 1. Deploy your site!
 Deploying means putting your site on the internet where other people can access it.
 One easy way to deploy this site is to use GitHub pages.
 Follow this tutorial to deploy your site: https://www.codecademy.com/articles/f1-u3-github-pages.

 1. Accessibility is important when making any webpage to make your site usable to all.
 Download the aXe Chrome Extension if you don't already have it.
-Use the extension to analyze your page on GitHub pages.
+Use the extension to analyze your page on GitHub pages (it doesn't work for local development but it does work on the deployed site).
 Fix the issues it tells you about.

 #### Challenges